-- 3. Land surveying has been done in-house, which expedites matters and saves costs. - 4.
-The new Adendorp cemetery is being prepared for utilization with 30 graves that have been dug in advance.
+3. Land surveying has been done in-house, which expedites matters and saves costs.

+- 4. The new Graaff-Reinet cemetery was ready for utilization on 1 December 2020 with 30 graves that have been dug in advance.
 The soil is extremely hard, and graves cannot be dug by hand.
 Yellow plant must be on site for digging graves and graves need to be dug in advance.
-A caretaker's house and other infrastructure still needs to be provided.
-The new Graaff-Reinet cemetery is operational, and the Sunnyside cemetery is also nearing capacity. - 5.
+A caretaker's house and other infrastructure stillneeds to be provided.
+The new Graaff-Reinet cemetery is operational, and the Sunnyside cemetery can still be utilized for approximately 5 years as have been established after consultation with funeral parlors. - 5.
 Lack of an Integrated Cemetery Plan for the entire municipal area: SALGA has been approached for assistance in this regard. - 6.
 An investigation into the status quo, management, and control (including record-keeping and data of all cemeteries) is in process.
 A proper electronic system for registration of graves is urgently required. - 7.
 Public complaints regarding poor maintenance of cemeteries are being addressed. - 8.
 Insufficient equipment, staff, and supervision.
-The organogram is being reviewed to address these challenges.
+The organogram is being reviewed in terms of operational requirements.